Wills, Trusts, and Estates

 There are a number of factors to consider when writing a will.
 While people have the option of writing their own will or downloading a template to help them get started, it is highly recommended that people consider hiring an experienced estate lawyer, particularly individuals who have accumulated multiple properties, extensive assets, and considerable wealth.

-When preparing a will, a skilled lawyer will assist a client with every step of the process.
+When preparing a will, a skilled New Jersey estate lawyer will assist a client with every step of the process.
 The process of preparing a will is listed below.

 Conduct a Thorough Review of All Assets and Liabilities